pathable/truncate/README.md

 *Default: false*

-If `stripTags` is truthy all html tags will be stipped, leaving only the text.
+If `stripTags` is truthy all html tags will be stripped, leaving only the text.

 ```javascript
 > jQuery.truncate('<p>Stuff and <i>Nonsense</i></p>', {